AkshayKomarla/jodel-survey/README.md

 ## Docker

 The `Dockerfile` is based on `alpine:3.11` image.
 It is assumed that dependencies are built prior running the container.

+## CI Pipeline

+This project uses `github actions` to check Lint issues for every commit and pull request to master The CI config can be found in path `./.github/workflows/ci.yaml`